Chimera Investment Corporation (CIM) upgraded Issued by Wall Street Gurus

 Credit Suisse gave a rating of “Neutral” to CIM, setting the target price at $19.50 in the report published on August 21st of the previous year.

-Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 2.16%, as shares surge +1.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.84% lower at present.
+Volatility was left at 2.22%, however, over the last 30 days, the volatility rate increased by 1.73%, as shares sank -0.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.19% lower at present.

-During the last 5 trading sessions, CIM rose by +0.33%, which changed the moving average for the period of 200-days by -21.00% in comparison to the 20-day moving average, which settled at $12.23.
-In addition, Chimera Investment Corporation saw -18.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CIM fell by -1.46%, which changed the moving average for the period of 200-days by -20.95% in comparison to the 20-day moving average, which settled at $12.28.
+In addition, Chimera Investment Corporation saw -19.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading